Transport out of locally broken detailed balance: Two Coulomb islands in series

 \subsection{Broken detailed balance.
 Linear response}

 Let us first emphasize the importance of the Coulomb gap introduced by the electronic confinement in the island.
 If $U_{ji}=0$, tunneling is electron-hole symmetric and a temperature drop across the junction is not sufficient to break detailed balance.
-It can be easily shown from symmetries of the Fermi function that: \be \int_{-\infty}^{\infty} dE f(E,T)[1-f(E,T')]=\int_{-\infty}^{\infty} dE f(E,T')[1-f(E,T)]. \ee Hence $\Gamma_{ji}=\Gamma_{ij}$, for $U_{ji}=0$, independently of the temperatures $T_i$ and $T_j$.
+It can be easily shown from symmetries of the Fermi function that the integral \be \int_{-\infty}^{\infty} dE f(E,T)\left[1-f(E,T')\right] \ee is invariant under the exchange of temperatures $T\leftrightarrow T'$.
+Hence $\Gamma_{ji}=\Gamma_{ij}$, for $U_{ji}=0$, independently of the temperatures $T_i$ and $T_j$.